91400 Human Anatomy and Physiology

 Teaching and learning strategies

-Lectures will be a mix of live deliveries and pre-recordings.
-In the case of the live sessions, they will be delivered using the Zoom conferencing platform.
-The live sessions will be recorded.
-If you miss a live lecture or have chosen not to allocate time to the live sessions, you can view these along with the pre-recorded offerings.
-The lectures present the structures (anatomy and histology) and functions (physiology) of the organ systems.
+Lectures are pre-recorded and placed online The lectures present the structures (anatomy and histology) and functions (physiology) of the organ systems.
 The focus is on the healthy state, and students will have the chance to develop an understanding of the interrelationships between structure and function in the human body as well as an appreciation of the contribution of each organ system studied to a state of health which is described in physiological terms as homeostasis.

-On-campus practical classes will incorporate various teaching and learning activities.
+Practical sessions are on campus and will incorporate various teaching and learning activities.
 They are designed to provide high-quality on-campus experiences, including working with anatomical models and animal organ dissections and having the chance to take measurements of bodily functions.
-In one case, the practical class is replaced by a self-directed online module.

-Non-content assessments: Communication and report writing skills will be developed and evaluated through a presentation on a disease of one of the organ systems and through in-class data handling, analysis and presentation sessions.
+Non-content assessments: Communication skills will be developed and evaluated through a presentation on a disease of one of the organ systems.

 Opportunities to receive feedback during the session

-• Concerning quizzes that assess your mastery of lecture or practical content, the feedback will come through by providing the correct answers once any online quiz has been closed or explanations provided by the markers, in the case of in-class paper quizzes.
-Students can inquire further via the Discussion Board, which is accessible on the Canvas site.
-Similarly, students can post questions about the content before the linked quiz via the same discussion board.
+- Concerning quizzes that assess your mastery of lecture or practical content, the feedback will come through by providing the correct answers once any online quiz has been closed or explanations provided by the markers, in the case of in-class paper quizzes.
+Students can inquire further via emailing the subject coordinator.

 Content (topics)